 - Spending money on the drug even though the user can’t afford it.

-- Doing things to obtain the drug that they normally wouldn’t do, such as stealing
+- Doing things to get the substance that they usually wouldn’t do, such as robbery

 - Needing the drug to deal with problems

-- Driving or doing other risky activities when under the influence of the drug
+- Driving or performing other hazardous activities when under the influence of the substance

 There are multiple treatment centers that offer rehab programs in the best way to know the benefits of rehabilitation and join in the best center to recover and stay sober from addiction.